 2. Data transformation activities

-Hope you have enjoyed reading about Azure Data Factory and the steps involved of consolidating the data and transforming the data altogether.
-If you have any valuable suggestions that is worth reading then please do advise in the comments section below.
+We hope you have enjoyed reading about Azure Data Factory and the steps involved of consolidating the data and transforming the data altogether.
+If you have any valuable suggestions that are worth reading then please do advise in the comments section below.